shaoruu/Gooseberries/README.md

 4. Visit localhost:8000/graphql
 ## To shut down server and deactivate the environment:
 1. ctrl+C to stop the server
-2. the 'exit' command or ctrl+D to exit the pipenv session
+2. use the 'exit' command or ctrl+D to exit the pipenv session
 3. to remove the virtualenv: pipenv --rm